caderob/hacker-cheatsheet/01 Information Gathering/02 Active Information Gathering/02 TCP UDP Port Scanning Theory.md

 ># =====================================
 >```

-Lab 1 - Which is the lowest TCP open port?
+Lab 1 - Once VM Group 1 is started, perform a Netcat scan against the machine ending with the octet '151' (ex: 192.168.51.151) Which is the lowest TCP open port?
 >``` shell
 >kali@kali:~$ nc -nvv -w 1 -z 192.168.170.151 1-100
 >